-This show is so addictive it is so not freaking funny.
+This show is so addictive it is not freaking funny.
 You just can’t beat prison shows for their diverse range of characters, including sexy heroines with fatal flaws.
-We saw it in Bad Girls and revelled in it there, but Orange Is the New Black is an entirely different beast.
+We saw it in Bad Girls, but Orange Is the New Black is an entirely different beast.
 This show is flat out funny, moving, compelling and authentic, with the kind of twisted black humour in the face of life's horrors that made shows like Six Feet Under and Weeds addictive viewing.

-If you are struggling to see what all the fuss is about, stick with it at least until episode 4.
-If you’re not hooked after that, then this show just may not be for you, but for me that’s where this show really kicks up a gear.
+If you are struggling to see what all the fuss is about, stick with it at least until episode 4 in Season 1.
+For me, that’s where this show really kicks up a gear.

 Piper Chapman (Taylor Schilling) is an entitled, spoiled white girl with a rebellious streak who is sentenced to 15 months for a youthful indiscretion.
 In her early twenties she fell in love with Alex Vause (Laura Prepon), and followed her around the world, despite knowing that Alex was part of an international drug cartel.
 She carried a suitcase of money one time, which was enough to get her named in a case ten years later after her relationship with Alex is ancient history.

 Piper’s fiance Larry (pie-boy Jason Biggs), while taken aback at first, is incredibly supportive.
 So Piper goes scared shitless off to prison.
 To her surprise (but not ours), her old flame Alex is doing time too, and Piper is caught between her outside life and her inside needs.